Sarkutz/initmux/README.md

     - cd
 ```

 you can write a wildcard ignoring the case of the letters.
-This can be done thanks to thPython's regex module.
+This can be done thanks to Python's regex module.
 In the code, the pattern variables for these wildcards are:

 ```python